baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 vline!([svec[findmax(llskf)[2]]], l=(:dash,:red), primary=false)
 ```

 the result can be quite noisy due to the stochastic nature of particle filtering.
-The particle filter likelihood never reaches as high as for the Kalman filter which is optimal for the linear example system we are simulating here.
-For maximum-likelihood estimation, the [`AuxiliaryParticleFilter`](@ref) is typically more accurate than the standard [`ParticleFilter`](@ref)
+The particle filter likelihood agrees with the Kalman-filter estimate, which is optimal for the linear example system we are simulating here, apart for when the noise variance is small.
+Due to particle depletion, particle filters often struggle when dynamics-noise is too small.
+This problem is mitigated by using a greater number of particles, or simply by not using a too small covariance.

 ## MAP estimation
 In this example, we will estimate the variance of the noises in the dynamics and the measurement functions.